Peugeot 3008: Hybrid

 In February 2023, Peugeot launched the 3008 Hybrid, with the mild hybrid technology reducing fuel consumption by up to 15% compared to the petrol equivalent.

+Safety

 Awards

 In November 2016, the new 3008 was awarded overall CarBuyer "Car of the Year" 2017, as well as winning best in the category of SUVs.

 Diesel Car Magazine awarded the 3008 the overall award of Car of the Year for 2017, as well as taking the honour of Best Medium SUV.

 In March 2017, the new 3008 won European Car of the Year 2017, by a jury of 58 motoring journalists from twenty two European countries.
 The award came the same day that the PSA Group announced a $2.3 billion deal to buy GM's Opel division.
 Opel's Astra won the Car of the Year in 2016, reacted with these two awards within two years, the Peugeot Group CEO Jean-Philippe Imparato said, "This is an alliance of winners".